U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 Thanks for your interest in improving the Oppia platform!
 This page explains how you can get involved.

 If you run into any problems along the way, we're here to help!
 Check out our [[wiki page on getting help|Get-help]] for the communication channels you can use.
-If you find any bugs, you can also file an issue on our [issue tracker](https://github.com/oppia/oppia/issues) There are also lots of helpful resources in the sidebar, check that out too!
+If you find any bugs, you can also file an issue on our [issue tracker](https://github.com/oppia/oppia/issues).
+There are also lots of helpful resources in the sidebar, check that out too!
 Also, if you'd like to get familiar with Oppia from a user's point of view, you can take a look at the [user documentation](http://oppia.github.io/).

 **Important!
 Please read this page in its entirety before making any code changes.** It contains lots of really important information.
 You should also read through our [[guide to making pull requests|Make-a-pull-request]]

 ## Setting things up

 1. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
-If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).  **If you do not sign the CLA any PRs you open will be closed.**
+If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).  **If you do not sign the CLA, any PRs you open will be closed.**

 1. Fill in the [Oppia contributor survey](https://goo.gl/forms/otv30JV3Ihv0dT3C3) to let us know what your interests are.
 (You can always change your responses later.)
 Filling out the survey will also get you assigned to a mentor at Oppia who will reach out to you over email to help you get started.